Install Podman Desktop

 Podman-Settings

-3. Click on the Exit Settings link to return to the Main screen.
+3. Click the Settings button again to return to the Dashboard panel.

 Podman-Images

-• Pull Image - pulls a container from a Registry.
+• Pull - pulls a container from a Registry.

-• Build Image - used to build a new container from a dockerfile.
+• Build - used to build a containerfile.

-5. Click on the quay.io/podman/hello image to review more detailed information about the container image itself.
-The tabs represent in turn:
+5. Click the quay.io/podman/hello image to review more detailed information about the container image.

-• Summary - The image id along with size and creation date information.
+• Summary - The image ID, size, and creation date information.

 • History - Shows information about the layers used to create the container image.